Pearl: Value of a natural pearl

 Fine quality natural pearls are very rare jewels.
-Their values are determined similarly to those of other precious gems, according to size, shape, color, quality of surface, orient and luster.
+Their values are determined similarly to those of other precious gems, according to size, shape, color, quality of surface, orient, and luster.

-Single natural pearls are often sold as collectors' items, or set as centerpieces in unique jewelry.
+Single natural pearls are often sold as collector's items or set as centerpieces in unique jewelry.
 Very few matched strands of natural pearls exist, and those that do often sell for hundreds of thousands of dollars.
 (In 1917, jeweler Pierre Cartier purchased the Fifth Avenue mansion that is now the New York Cartier store in exchange for a matched double strand of natural pearls Cartier had been collecting for years; at the time, it was valued at US$1 million.)

-The introduction and advance of the cultured pearl hit the pearl industry hard.
-Pearl dealers publicly disputed the authenticity of these new cultured products, and left many consumers uneasy and confused about their much lower prices.
+The introduction and advancement of cultured pearls hit the pearl industry hard.
+Pearl dealers publicly disputed the authenticity of these new cultured products and left many consumers uneasy and confused about their much lower prices.
 Essentially, the controversy damaged the images of both natural and cultured pearls.
 By the 1950s, when a significant number of women in developed countries could afford their own cultured pearl necklace, natural pearls were reduced to a small, exclusive niche in the pearl industry.

 Origin of a natural pearl

 Previously, natural pearls were found in many parts of the world.
-Present day natural pearling is confined mostly to seas off Bahrain.
+Present-day natural pearling is confined mostly to the Persian Gulf, in seas off Bahrain.
 Australia also has one of the world's last remaining fleets of pearl diving ships.
-Australian pearl divers dive for south sea pearl oysters to be used in the cultured south sea pearl industry.
+Australian pearl divers dive for South Sea pearl oysters to be used in the cultured South Sea pearl industry.
 The catch of pearl oysters is similar to the numbers of oysters taken during the natural pearl days.
-Hence significant numbers of natural pearls are still found in the Australian Indian Ocean waters from wild oysters.
+Hence, significant numbers of natural pearls from wild oysters are still found in the Australian Indian Ocean waters.
 X-ray examination is required to positively verify natural pearls found today.